 First things first: Why would people want to buy Suzuki Ciaz instead of Honda City?

 The answer somewhat lies in the question itself.
 Think of it in a more local context; Honda City is one of those cars, which have a high ‘Own rate’ for the entirety of a year and then there is a fact that it has the lowest depreciation value.
 Suffice to say, if you go out to buy a used Honda City, the prices for 09′ model start from PKR 1.1 million, which is a lot.
 But you might be wondering, how am I going to relate Honda City with Suzuki Ciaz?
 Admittedly, there isn’t much to base a hypothesis, just some hints from PW sources that this car will be priced in the range of City Aspire 1.3 & 1.5.
 The question of selection thus falls to value for money (features) and build quality.
 Let’s not forget that Honda Atlas has not launched a major facelift of City since its introduction in 2009.
 Ciaz, on the other hand, will be imported and built on Suzuki’s latest platform.
 Likewise, Ciaz is likely to feature all the safety and amenities according to European standards.
-Thus Pak-Suzuki will be planning to capture the market by offering a lucrative product at very nominal rates.
+Thus Suzuki Pakistan will be planning to capture the market by offering a lucrative product at very nominal rates.